mathmanu/caffe-jacinto-models/README.md

 * [Training on ILSVRC ImageNet dataset](docs/Imagenet_Classification_README.md).
 The 1000 class ImageNet trained weights is useful for fine tuning other tasks.
 * [Train sparse, quantized CNN on cifar10 dataset](docs/Cifar10_Classification_README.md) for classification.
 Note that this is just a toy example and no inference script is provided to test the final model.

+###### Object Detect:
+* Note that for better accuracy ImageNet training (see below) is recommended before doing this object detect trianing.
+The object detect training will read the ImageNet trained caffemodel for doing the fine tuning on base network and learn additional layers like regression heads.
+* [Train sparse, for Object Detect](docs/VOC0712_ObjectDetect_README.md) on the PASCAL VOC0712 dataset.
+Inference script is also provided to test out the final model.

 ### Notes
 * Quantization is supported in the code.
 However, it is not enabled by default in the scripts as an improvement is in the pipeline that will enable quantization automatically during test/inference.